invokablegmbh/bigbluebutton-cli/README.md

 # bigbluebutton-cli

-A command line interface for the [BigBlueButton](https://bigbluebutton.org/) API.
-Manage meetings, recordings, and more from your terminal.
+A command line interface for the [BigBlueButton API](https://bbbserver.com/bigbluebutton-api-guide).
+Manage your [BigBlueButton](https://bigbluebutton.org) server meetings, recordings, and more from your terminal.

 Provided by [bbbserver](https://bbbserver.com).